Yes, you heard it right. We are talking about Cold Calling in this blog today.

 Here is one example of what you can say;

-Your elevator pitch must always be ready and with strong punchline and this is our seventh “cold calling tips and tricks.”
+Your elevator pitch must always be ready and with a strong punchline, and this is our seventh tip.

 Instead, you should say what problem it solves for them.
 Should it be not too obvious which ones they are, list 3 common pains you solve and let the prospect choose one of them.